Yesterday, the payments firm Mastercard announced it is joining the ID2020 Alliance to explore digital identity solutions.

 “Digital identity can be a powerful force multiplier to enhance social and economic opportunities for all people,” said Dakota Gruener, Executive Director of ID2020.
 “But to fully realize that potential, governments, technology companies, financial institutions and civil society must collaborate.
 We are delighted to welcome Mastercard to the ID2020 Alliance and applaud their commitment to privacy-protecting, user-centric digital identity.”

 Gruener recently penned a Harvard whitepaper about COVID-19 immunity certificates for the Edmond J. Safra Center for Ethics.
+And an advisor has resigned from ID2020 over its potential involvement in immunity certificates.

 The ID2020 Alliance enables partners to pool in funds and other resources to develop digital identity projects.